(CNN)Here's a look at the life of singer, songwriter and Rolling Stones front man, Mick Jagger.

 Children: with Melanie Hamrick: a son, 2016; with Luciana Gimenez Morad: Lucas, 1999; with Jerry Hall: Gabriel, 1997; Georgia, 1992; James, 1985; Elizabeth, 1984; with Bianca (Pérez Morena De Macías) Jagger: Jade, 1971; with Marsha Hunt: Karis, 1970

 Education: Attended the London School of Economics

-Known for saying, "I'd rather be dead than singing "Satisfaction" when I'm 45."
+Once said, "I'd rather be dead than singing 'Satisfaction' when I'm 45."

 1962-present - Lead singer of The Rolling Stones.

 June 6, 1965 - "(I Can't Get No) Satisfaction" is released in the United States.
 It is #1 for four weeks and is the band's first gold record.

 February 12, 1967 - Jagger and Keith Richards are arrested for drug possession.
 Jagger is sentenced to three months and Richards to one year.
 Later, the sentences are overturned on appeal.